AI-hew-math/MA-PHLP/README.md

 `--practical-neg-sample`: whether only see the train positive edges when sampling negative.

 `--Max-hops`: The number of maximum hops in sampling subgraph.
-Defalut is `3`.
+Default is `3`.

 `--max-nodes-per-hop`: When the graph is too large or too dense, we need max node per hop threshold to avoid OOM.
 Default is `100`.